 I also had the gift of a Verve Poetry Launch which included Sarah James and her latest collection Blood Sugar, Sex, Magic.
 I have heard Kathy Pimlott read before, I have read some of Kayleigh Campbell’s work and it was fascinating hearing Georgina Wilding.

 I finally finished work on a project I have been sitting on for the best part of two years.
 And by the end of the May WLFF Festival was ready and we were all busy with promotion.

 I had some poems accepted for publication, which was fabulous as I have been unable to submit much since March and there have been lots of rejections stacking up the inbox!
 I have had all three of my poems accepted for a project which will entail an anthology both hardcopy and digital.
 I had some of my manuscript poems accepted by an anthology too and have managed to get some work into the Mindful Poetry Anthology (USA) for the second year running.

 Now we are in June and I have been working full time and trying to balance the rest of life on plates with small circumferences.
 I have to get back to the desk at some point, but I am not quite there yet.

-Having said that – I am off to Reading in a fortnight to headline Poet’s Cafe.
-So I am very much still working and writing but also whirling and spinning through each day!
+I am very much still working and writing but also whirling and spinning through each day!

 Since 2016 I have been fortunate enough to have written endorsements for new collections.
 It is always an honour to be asked and to be trusted with the m/s, to read it before it’s published and to ultimately string words together which will encourage other’s to buy it from the blurb.